 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- Students who successfully complete the paper will have thorough grounding in the common medical and surgical conditions affecting the limbs and the peripheral joints.
+Students who successfully complete the paper will have a thorough grounding in the common medical and surgical conditions affecting the limbs and the peripheral joints.
 They will have the ability to apply this knowledge in the appropriate management of patients and clients that they see in their own clinical practice.